Better Than Raw

 Better Than Raw is the eighth studio album by German power metal band Helloween, released in 1998.
 The album spawned the singles "I Can" and "Hey Lord!".

 The album was recorded at Chateau du Pape and Crazy Cat Studios in Hamburg and at Mi Sueño Studio in Tenerife.
 It was produced and mixed by Tommy Hansen at Chateau du Pape and mastered by Ian Cooper at Metropolis, London.

+The album cover art is a parody of the popular Belgian comic strip The Smurfs.